Genetically modified food in the United States: Environmental Protection Agency

 The EPA evaluated each submission on a case-by-case basis.
 The EPA assesses data concerning the characterisation of the end-product of the engineered organism (presently all plants evaluated produce proteins), as well as data on mammalian toxicity, effects on non-target organisms and environmental metabolism.
 For Bt products the producer must also supply an insect resistance management program.
 For herbicide resistant plants the EPA co-ordinates with the USDA and FDA, but does not regulate the plant itself.
 Instead it regulates the herbicide and its use on the new cultivar.
 The EPA examines the construct used to transform the plant and the biology of recipient plant.
-The sequence of the resulting protein must be described, expression pattern and intencity verified and any modifications to the protein reported.
+The sequence of the resulting protein must be described, expression pattern and intensity verified and any modifications to the protein reported.
 The EPA considers the potential allergenicity of the product, issues surrounding gene flow into wild species, possible effects on non-target organisms, likelihood of it persisting in the environment and the potential for insect resistance developing when assessing submissions.